awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.create-cluster.cli.create-subnet-group.md

-# Step 2: Create a Subnet Group<a name="DAX.create-cluster.cli.create-subnet-group"></a>
+# Step 2: Create a subnet group<a name="DAX.create-cluster.cli.create-subnet-group"></a>

 Follow this procedure to create a subnet group for your Amazon DynamoDB Accelerator \(DAX\) cluster using the AWS Command Line Interface \(AWS CLI\)\.

 **Note**
 If you already created a subnet group for your default VPC, you can skip this step\.

 DAX is designed to run within an Amazon Virtual Private Cloud environment \(Amazon VPC\)\.
 If you created your AWS account after December 4, 2013, you already have a default VPC in each AWS Region\.
-For more information, see [Default VPC and Default Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) in the *Amazon VPC User Guide*\.
+For more information, see [Default VPC and default subnets](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) in the *Amazon VPC User Guide*\.

 **To create a subnet group**